+ Why send your child to Netzer?

 Netzer camp sizes vary and it is often hard to estimate a figure.
 In recent years, we have attracted approximately 75-100 participants for junior camps (year 3-year 9) and 70-80 participants on senior camps (year 10- year 12).

 In 2008, Netzer leaders and senior participants voted for Netzer to become vegetarian on all camps and activities.
 We believe that a vegetarian diet is an act of tikkun olam, repairing our world, and will lead to the betterment of the environment and the human race.
 For more information – here’s a document!

 Netzer was the brainchild of a group of keen young leaders who noticed that the Progressive community of Australia did not have a youth movement.
 With the help of the community leaders as well as Arik and Tal Hatzor (the first shlichim), Netzer ran its first camp in 1979 and is still running camps and activities today.

 + Is there Netzer in Perth, Adelaide, Canberra, QLD or Tasmania?

 There is an active branch of Netzer in Perth; With the help of the Temple David synagogue, Shabbatonim are run for the Perth youth approximately once a school term.
 Netzer arranges for extra leaders from Melbourne and Sydney to fly to Perth to assist.

 Adelaide have adopted an integrated model of youth movements known as JAZY (Jewish Adelaide Zionist Youth), encompassing all of the youth movements under one umbrella.
 While there is no stand alone Netzer branch, Netzer works very closely with Beit Shalom synagogue and sends leaders from Melbourne and Sydney to run activities and camps in Adelaide.

-There are no Netzer branches in Canberra or QLD, although, from time to time, Netzer runs Shabbatonim (Shabbat sleepovers) for the youth in these communities.
+There are no Netzer branches in QLD or Tasmania, although, from time to time, Netzer runs Shabbatonim (Shabbat sleepovers) for the youth in these communities.